jakjan95/head-first-design-patterns-cpp/facade/README.md

 *Principle of the Least Knowledge (Law of Demeter)* - talk only to your immediate friends.

-## Class diagram schema for Command pattern
+## Class diagram schema for Facade pattern
 ![Alt text](./facade-schema.svg)

-## Class diagram of facade example
+## Class diagram of Facade Pattern example
 ![Alt text](./facade.svg)